HealsCodes/Hotarubi/README.md

 ### Testing ###

 Some parts of ほたるび can be tested offline without having to build and run the complete kernel.
-To provide a robust test suite the source tree contains a fused copy of the [Goole Test Framework (gtest)][5].
+To provide a robust test suite the source tree contains a fused copy of the [Google Test Framework (gtest)][5].

 *gtest is released under the New BSD License - see scripts/test/gtest/LICENSE for details.*